LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 This figure depicts a common artifact of current Illumina chemistry, whereby quality scores per base drop off precipitously toward the ends of reads, with the effect being magnified for read lengths >150bp.
 The purpose of using FastQC to examine reads is to determine whether and how much to trim our reads to reduce sequencing error interfering with basecalling.
 In the above figure, as in most real dataset, we can see there is a tradeoff between throwing out data to increase overall quality by trimming for shorter length, and retaining data to increase value obtained from sequencing with the result of increasing noise toward the ends of reads.

 When everything is done, navigate to your output folder using `cd` and see what files were created with `ls`.
 You'll see that for each input file, FastQC created an .html and a .zip file.
 You want to look into the html file, which contains all the information you need for now.
 If you're using Mobaxterm, you can download the .html files from the panel on the left side on the screen.
-If you're on Linux/Mac, you can download the files using:
+Or simply open it by right clicking and selecting "Open with...", and then open it in Chrome or another browser.
+If you're on Linux/Mac, you have to download the file.
+Open a new terminal window and navigate to where you want to download it to, e.g. your Downloads folder.
+Then use the following command:
 ```
-scp user@cluster: ~/output_files/*.html ~/
+scp 'user@cluster:~/output_files/*.html' .
 ```

+You're now telling your computer to grab the files from the server.
+It will therefore ask you to provide your password again.
+The . at the end is the location the files will be downloaded to.
+It means *here, the current directory*, so if you're in the Downloads folder, this is where your html files will end up in.

 Open one of the html file in your browser.
 You'll see plots like the one above.
 On the left side there is a summary of the results, highlighting those sections which require your attention.
 Is there anything in our data we should be concerned about?